Sleep Evaluations in Annapolis, MD

 This gathering of information will help determine whether you can benefit from a nighttime sleep study.
 For an accurate diagnosis, most patients will need an overnight sleep study (called polysomnography or PSG) conducted at the AAMC Sleep Lab.
 Through a variety of devices attached to your head and body; your sleep, breathing, heart rhythm and eye movements will be recorded for an entire night.
 This test is not painful and is non-invasive.

 While you sleep, the polysomnogram records signals such as brain waves (EEG), heart rate and rhythm (EKG), eye movement, muscle activity, leg movements, airflow during breathing, and oxygen level in the blood.
 As this data is collected, technicians observe from another room, monitoring patients’ sleep throughout the night.
-The sleep study data help Drs.
-Weinstein and Resnick identify different sleep stages, classify various sleep problems and make recommendations for treatment options.
+The sleep study data help Dr. Ira M. Weinstein and Dr. Steven C. Resnick identify different sleep stages, classify various sleep problems and make recommendations for treatment options.

 Some patients will also require daytime testing to determine the severity of their daytime sleepiness.
 This test called a multiple sleep latency test (or MSLT) involves five nap opportunities.
 We will ask you to try to fall asleep at around 9 am, 11 am, 1 pm, 3 pm, and 5 pm.
 We will measure the speed with which you fall asleep and the kind of sleep you go into.
 The MSLT is a good indicator of the degree of your excessive daytime sleepiness and indicator of whether you may have narcolepsy.

-Some patients diagnosed with sleep apnea syndrome may need an additional night in the sleep laboratory to evaluate the effectiveness of nasal continuous positive airway pressure (CPAP) therapy.
+Some patients diagnosed with sleep apnea syndrome may need an additional night in the sleep laboratory to evaluate the effectiveness of nasal continuous positive airway pressure also known as CPAP therapy.
 During this evaluation, you will sleep with a CPAP device to help you breathe.

 Fortunately, most sleep conditions can be successfully treated.
 With effective treatment, a marked improvement in well-being and health often occurs.
 Snoring and sleep apnea may be treated with equipment to aid breathing during sleep, a mouthpiece, or minor surgery.
 Other sleep disorders may be treated with medications or a change in daily habits.